IMPCT Institute

 Borrowing against your existing position to take a larger position.
 Amplifies both gains and losses.

-Liquid staking token (LST)Introduced Day 12
+Liquid staking token (LST)Mod 12

 A token representing your staked position plus accrued rewards, which remains tradeable. (stETH, rETH, etc.)